Allow sending untrusted utxos in the sendtoaddress api #32034

 Currently, we have to go through the createrawtransaction flow to achieved this.

 While I understand why it may be a sane default to have not to allow that, there is also very good reasons.
-Bitcoin Core may assume that a coin is “untrusted” because it is unconfirmed and is not change, but it doesn’t know that this coins is actually coming from a separate wallet that is also owned by the receiver.
+Bitcoin Core may assume that a coin is “untrusted” because it is unconfirmed and is not change, but it doesn’t know that this coins is actually coming from a separate wallet that is also owned by the sender.

 No response